Aftercare is a really important part of your recovery following a breast augmentation.

 But MOST importantly:

-More importantly than any 'routine' follow-ups after your breast surgery is...
+More importantly than any 'routine' follow-ups after your breast augmentation is...

 ...access to care when needed.